Skip to main content

 Testing with the AWS Console

-Within the AWS Lambda console, you’ll be able to test the function and see that it indeed responds with the greeting “Hello, WORLD”.
+In the AWS Lambda console, you can test the function and confirm it responds with “Hello, WORLD”:

 Cover image by Kevin Horvat on Unsplash